Kiruthic-Selvakumar/Kiruthic_student_2025/_posts/Projects/2025-06-08-flockerblog.md

 ## My Unique Contributions

-- Created the full frontend UI with clean, interactive design.
+- Created the frontend UI with clean, interactive design.
 - Built the post creation and threaded reply functionality.
 - Developed the sidebar switcher to navigate debates.
 - Integrated frontend to backend with RESTful APIs.
+- Worked in collaboration

 ---

 ## What I Learned

 - **UI/UX strategy** for community-driven apps
-- **Real-time interaction** with backend services
 - **Team coordination** on layout and feature integration

 ---

 ## Microcredential Earned

-**CSP: Data Analysis with Python Certificate**
+**CSP: Backend interaction with Python Certificate**
 _Awarded for backend integration and managing user-post data pipelines with Flask and SQLite._
 Issued by: **Open Coding Society**